matryer/version/README.md

     echo `version ./ +`

 To use the version multiple times, use variables:

-    VERSION=`version ./ +`; echo $VERSION
+    VERSION=`version ./ +`; echo $VERSION; echo $VERSION; echo $VERSION

 #### Tagging in GitHub

     VERSION=`version ./ +`; git tag -a `echo $VERSION` -m "Release $VERSION"; git push --tags

-The above script will increase the build number, tag the repo and push it to the server.
+The above script will increase the build number, tag the repo with that version and push it to the server.